zackbatist/DAB23/Conferences/DAB23/dab23-notes.md

 I frame data sharing, whether it occurs between close colleagues or as mediated by open data platforms among strangers, as comprising a series of collaborative commitments.
 Many of these commitments are being stretched and transformed through enactment of open archaeology.

+## Comments on the abstract from Camille
+Looks good!
+How long is it supposed to be?
+I ask because I wonder if you can make the first paragraph more concise (to further highlight your paper).
+I might also suggest adding a bit more context or details re: your findings?
+Like can you say it's part of your dissertation research?
+I feel that without those details it's kind of like, who is this guy and why is he doing this?
+But Im not sure!
+I also think it's good as-is

+- make the first paragraph more concise
+- add more context or details re: your findings
+- say it's part of your dissertation research
+- without those details it's kind of like, who is this guy and why is he doing this?

 ## Practical notes
 - Digital Archaeology Bern